Paul Nyhus Travel Grants

 These travel grants are established in the name of Professor Paul Nyhus (1935-2005), a member of the Department of History from 1966 to 2004.
 Professor Nyhus served as Acting Dean of Students in 1969, Dean of Students from 1970 to 1975 and Dean of the College from 1975 to 1980.
-These grants are intended to facilitate primary research by History majors enrolled in either Honors or an Independent Study.
+These grants are intended to facilitate primary research in either an advanced seminar, an advanced independent study or an honors project in history.
 There are three types of grants.

 Nyhus proposals will be reviewed by members of the history department, and in most cases, applicants are notified of the committee’s decision within three weeks.

 The history department offers Nyhus mini-grants to fund research expenses up to $250.
 These may include such expenses as access to online journals, travel to archives, or attending applicable conferences; mini-grants will not be awarded for regular expenses that may accompany any course, such as photocopying materials or purchasing books.